PostGraduate Course

 BSc Hons Science degree, 2:1 classification which contains a substantive component of biochemistry and physiology or equivalent related science subjects that demonstrate an understanding of the fundamentals in biosciences and have studied research skills and methodology within a previous degree.

-AccessNI and Health Assessment
+AccessNI and Health Checks

-There are 5 places part-funded by the Department of Health NI (135 credits) and the remaining modules (180 credits) are self-funded.
-Additionally, there are 1-5 fully self-funded places (students fund all modules).
-Students living in GB are noteligible for this part-funding due to regulations by DoHNI.
-Further information on the admissions process and fees can be obtained from the Course Director, Dr. Alyson Hill [email protected], or the Admissions Office, Coleraine [email protected]
+There are five places part-funded by the Department of Health NI (135 credits) and the remaining modules (180 credits) are self-funded.
+Additionally, there are 1-5 fully self-funded places.

 English Language Requirements